-Impact of Weather on Retail Sales - Causal Analysis
+Impact of Weather on Demand - Causal analysis service

-If there is a suspicion that sales are affected by the weather it is a good idea to carry out a causal analysis to evaluate the impact of weather on retail sales or demand for other products and services.
-At Forecast Solutions we use specialist statistical software to analyse the impact of weather on demand, to determine if a causal relationship is present.
+If there is a suspicion that sales are affected by the weather it is a good idea to carry out a causal analysis to evaluate the impact of weather on demand for products and services, so that this can be taken into account in sales forecasting.
+At Forecast Solutions we use specialist statistical software to analyse the impact of weather on demand, to quantify any causal relationship that may exist.

 Historical data on sales and weather is analysed, including measures of temperature, rainfall and sunshine hours in order to identify the key factors.
 Reliable historical data on UK weather can be obtained from the Met Office or other suppliers.
 One good alternative is WeatherNet, a non-governmental provider of weather history and on-line weather applications.

 If there proves to be a causal effect we can quantify the impact of weather on retail sales or demand for other products and services that may be further down the supply chain.
 After carrying out the causal analysis the findings can be used to improve the forecasting process.
 There will be a better understanding of the historical effects of weather and a more accurate future forecast can be made, even when a reliable weather forecast is not available (see below).

 To make the fullest use of any causal factor in forecasting it is desirable to make use of an accurate forecast of that causal factor over the forecast horizon.
 With weather data this is sometimes possible when making a very short term forecast directly of retail sales, but for companies further down the supply chain it can be more difficult.
 For these companies there is often a need to make a somewhat longer term forecast in larger time buckets e.g. weeks rather than days and a reliable weather forecast can be hard to find.